ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 if each Pauli matrix acting on qubit $i$ commutes with a Pauli matrix in another Pauli term then those two Pauli terms commute with each other.
-This will be the case then the Pauli matrix in both terms is either itself or the identity.
+This will be the case when the Pauli matrix in both terms is either itself or the identity.

 For instance, in our two-qubits Hamiltonian